abdullahabbasitest/alifiya-site/memory-bank/activeContext.md

 ## Next Steps
 1. Continue developing remaining section components
 2. Refine the Projects section with additional features if needed
+3. Consider adding profile images to testimonials if available
-3. Improve responsive styling for all components
+4. Improve responsive styling for all components
-4. Add animations and transitions for better user experience
+5. Add animations and transitions for better user experience
-5. Test across devices and browsers
+6. Test across devices and browsers

 ## Open Questions
 1. Should we add additional details to project entries (dates, technologies, outcomes)?